josephkohilan/NettyKafkaChatApplication/README.md

 # NettyKafkaChatApplication
-NettyKafkaChatApplication is a netty server- client chat application in which the netty server queues the message in Kafka queue
+NettyKafkaChatApplication is a netty server-client chat application in which the netty server queues the client, server and chat messages in Kafka queue

 To run this application,